1995parham-learning/1995parham-learning.github.io/src/content/docs/netherlands/amsterdam.md

 > the city center of Amsterdam

-The neighborhoods of De Wallen (Red Light District), Nieuwmarkt, Grachtengordel (Canal Belt) and Jordaan are the historical center of Amsterdam.
+The neighborhoods of De Wallen (Red-Light District), Nieuwmarkt, Grachtengordel (Canal Belt) and Jordaan are the historical center of Amsterdam.

 The Centrum district with 86,851 inhabitants (2018) is divided into smaller neighborhoods,